-The biggest improvement in mousing technology came with the introduction of the optical mouse in the 1990s. using an optical sensor to determine motion made it possible to have mice that were more reliable and required less cleaning.
+The introduction of the optical mouse in the 1990s brought the biggest jump in mousing technology.
+These used an optical sensor to determine motion.
+Thus made it possible to have mice that were more reliable and required less cleaning.
 Eventually this technology improved to the point where today’s mice actually use low-res digital cameras to determine movements, making them incredibly precise.

-Along the way, of course, the mouse lost its tail as wireless ones overtook wired ones, and some mice today use touch-sensitive surfaces in lieu of wheels or buttons, making them more like trackpads than anything else.
+Along the way, of course, the mouse lost its tail.
+Wireless ones overtook wired ones.
+Some mice today use touch-sensitive surfaces in lieu of wheels or buttons This makes them more like trackpads than anything else.
 It’s also worth noting that the same mechanical technology that spawned the mouse also spawned its upside-down cousin the trackball, essentially a mouse where the user manipulates the ball directly with his or her fingers.
 These were popular choices in the 1990s but have largely faded out of view.

-Today, it’s possible to get a mouse for under $10 and they’re found everywhere from drugstores to high-end electronics stores.
+Today, it’s possible to get a mouse for under $10.
+You’ll find them everywhere from drugstores to high-end electronics stores.
 Very few devices have achieved the level of success of the mouse, and it all began because someone invented it.